robnolen/aws-security-workshops/README.md

 ### AWS Account

 In order to complete this workshop you'll need an AWS Account, and an AWS IAM user in that account with at Admin permissions.

-> **Use Your Own Account**: The code and instructions in this workshop assume only one student is using a given AWS account at a time.
+The code and instructions in this workshop assume only one student is using a given AWS account at a time.
 If you try sharing an account with another student, you'll run into naming conflicts for certain resources.

-Use a personal account or create a new AWS account for this workshop rather than using an organization’s account to ensure you have full access to the necessary services and to ensure you do not leave behind any resources from the workshop.
+Use a **personal account** or create a new AWS account for this workshop rather than using an organization’s account to ensure you have full access to the necessary services and to ensure you do not leave behind any resources from the workshop.

+All of the resources you will launch as part of this workshop are eligible for the AWS free tier if your account is less than 12 months old.
+See the [AWS Free Tier](https://aws.amazon.com/free/) page for more details.

 ### Browser